catfoolyou/Block-Bypass/README.md

 To properly do BYOD, you *probably* shouldn't use the FCPS provided installer as your go-to option.
 Instead, use the wifi passwords in this repo to connect to their wifi directly (if that works).
 The certs that I managed to get my hands on may or may not work.
 Afaik it depends on the computer and/or the OS.

 To use the installer, sign in a GUEST, NOT with your FCPS username.
 Download the certs manually and install as per the instructions provided.
-DO NOT use `2.2.2.2`, use `https://xprsscnctvm.fcps.edu/enroll/FairfaxCountyPublicSchools/Production/reset` instead.
+Use `https://xprsscnctvm.fcps.edu/enroll/FairfaxCountyPublicSchools/Production/reset`

+See below for unrestricted internet:

 ## Chrome DNS (BYOD only)